 First, the white vinegar has to be diluted before it can be used as a topical acne treatment.
 Mix one tablespoon of white vinegar into 1/8 cup of warm water.
 Using a cotton ball, apply the vinegar like an astringent, brushing gently over the surface of the skin and paying special attention to blemishes.
 Do not rub the cotton or use scrubbing motions as this can cause irritation.
 Also, do not reuse the used cotton ball once it has dried as this can allow the bacteria on the treated areas to spread to unaffected areas of the face.
 Instead, use a new cotton ball for each application.
 After five minutes or so, wash the face with a moisturizing facial cleanser, making sure to remove any excess vinegar.

-The Advantages of a Vinegar Treatment
+The Advantages of a White Vinegar for Acne

 White vinegar is a safe and natural antiseptic, making it the obvious choice for treatment of bacteria and oil buildups on the skin.
 It works to kill the bacteria that are infecting the pores, cutting down on the likelihood of recurring breakouts.
 It is also a highly acidic substance; applying it topically to acne affected areas can help to neutralize particular pH balances that lead to overproduction of oils.
 As the vinegar evaporates from the skin, it takes the oil with it, helping to dry out the area safely and effectively.
 Also, because vinegar is already so readily available, it is easy and inexpensive to incorporate a vinegar acne treatment into any skin care regimen.